carbon-language/carbon-lang/llvm/docs/HowToUpdateDebugInfo.rst

 --------------------------------

 When an ``Instruction`` is deleted, its debug uses change to ``undef``.
-This is a loss of debug info: the value of a one or more source variables becomes unavailable, starting with the ``llvm.dbg.value(undef, ...)``.
+This is a loss of debug info: the value of one or more source variables becomes unavailable, starting with the ``llvm.dbg.value(undef, ...)``.
 When there is no way to reconstitute the value of the lost instruction, this is the best possible outcome.
 However, it's often possible to do better: